acmacm/PassiveRTT/README.md

 Description of one tool chain to evaluate Passive Round-Trip-Time measurement

 The paper:
-Passive Online RTT Estimation
-for Flow-Aware Routers Using One-Way Traffic
+"Passive Online RTT Estimation for Flow-Aware Routers Using One-Way Traffic",
 Damiano Carra, Konstantin Avrachenkov, Sara Alouf, Alberto Blanc, Philippe Nain, and Georg Post